NathanLawrence/kbia-mizzou/components/markdown/starting-conversation.md

 (Include list of demands here?)

-Henson is still in the process of navigating that relationship with Concerned Student 1950, recently writing the group to tell them (LINK?
-If we post Zack’s story?), “If you sincerely want better relationships, the time for demands, threats and arbitrary deadlines is over — you don't need them.”
+Henson is still in the process of navigating that relationship with Concerned Student 1950, recently writing the group to tell them, “If you sincerely want better relationships, the time for demands, threats and arbitrary deadlines is over — you don't need them.”

 One of the first concrete things Henson did was a work with the state historical society to create a 18-month lecture series on the black experience in Missouri.
 The first one was held in February, when a speaker talked about the history of slavery in Missouri to a packed crowd in an auditorium on campus.